Hydrogen-moderated self-regulating nuclear power module: Commercialization

-The HPM technology is being developed and commercialized by Hyperion Power Generation, Inc. Hyperion is targeting the volume market for small to medium-sized applications in remote areas for industrial installations and residential installations serving 20,000 (typical US) to 100,000 (typical non-US) households.
-They claim the unit will be deliverable in a sealed container and will be mostly maintenance free, as the unit is not to be opened on site.
-The company wants to mass-produce the units in a factory, deliver them by truck and take them back for re-processing after 5 to 10 years (depending on power drain).
+The HPM technology was being developed and commercialized by Hyperion Power Generation, Inc. Hyperion was targeting the volume market for small to medium-sized applications in remote areas for industrial installations and residential installations serving 20,000 (typical US) to 100,000 (typical non-US) households.
+They claimed that the unit would be deliverable in a sealed container and would be mostly maintenance free, as the unit was not to be opened on site.
+The company wanted to mass-produce the units in a factory, deliver them by truck, and take them back for re-processing after 5 to 10 years (depending on power drain).

 However, in November 2009, Hyperion Power Generation decided to use a different lead-cooled fast reactor design for its power module, based on uranium nitride, citing the long development and regulatory licensing process for the uranium hydride reactor design.

+Hyperion, then rebranded as Gen4 Energy, went out of business on the 1st of April 2018, after losing out on a second round of grants from the Department of Energy in January 2016.